 Text messages will go to the cell phone number listed for Contact 1 and Contact 2 in PowerSchool.

-If you are an employee of Henrico County Public Schools, text messages are sent to the “personal cell” number in the Human Resources Management System (HRMS, otherwise known as “Oracle”).
+If you are an employee of Henrico County Public Schools, text messages are sent to the “personal cell number” in the human resources management system, otherwise known as “Oracle.”

 (Helpful tip: Text messages will always come from the number “67587.”
-Give that number a name in your phone’s contacts so you know it’s about school.)
+Give that number a name in your phone’s contacts so you know that a text is school-related.)

 Emails will go to the email address listed for Contact 1 and Contact 2 in PowerSchool.

 “Important news and information” will vary widely and include things like a snow day, a principal’s weekly message, public meetings and events, a late bus, a student absence, a low meal account balance or other information.

 If you’re the parent or guardian of a student and you feel you’re not receiving these messages, please contact your school’s main office for guidance.
 If you’re not the parent or guardian of a student and you believe you’re receiving these messages by mistake, then we sincerely apologize for the inconvenience.
 Please call HCPS Communications and Public Relations at 804-652-3726 or send us an email to have your contact information removed.

 SchoolMessenger app: The SchoolMessenger app allows you to set preferences and keep track of communications from the school division, specific schools and individual teachers who use SchoolMessenger.
 Search for “SchoolMessenger” wherever you download apps, or visit the website https://go.schoolmessenger.com for information on how to sign up.
 Please note that the app will only work with the email address that you have on file with your school.
 Once you’ve created an account, you can then:

-- Review the last 30 days’ worth of messages from the school system or your student(s) schools.
+- Review the past 30 days’ worth of messages from the school division or your student’s school.